 8. CARGO LOSS, DAMAGE, OR SHORTAGE; AIR SHIPMENTS.
 With respect to shipments having a prior or subsequent movement by air, CARRIER’s sole liability shall be for loss, damage, shortage or delay to the extent caused by CARRIER’s negligence.

 9. CARGO LOSS, DAMAGE, OR SHORTAGE; ALL-GROUND TRANSPORTATION.
 CARRIER’s liability for loss, damage, shortage or delay with respect to any cargo not subject to the preceding section shall be as a “carrier” pursuant to the Carmack Amendment as currently codified at 49 U.S.C. § 14706 and as amended from time to time.

 10. LIMITATION AND DECLARED VALUE.
-Except as other set forth in this section, CARRIER’s liability with respect to damages to cargo caused by loss, damage, shortage or delay claims will be limited to $.50 per pound per package subject to a maximum limitation of $50.00 per shipment.
+Except as other set forth in this section, CARRIER’s liability with respect to damages to cargo caused by loss, damage, shortage or delay claims will be limited to $50 or $.50 per pound per shipment, whichever is greater.
 CARRIER will not agree to higher limits of liability where CUSTOMER declares a higher value.
-If CUSTOMER breaches this provision and CARRIER inadvertently accepts any such shipment, CARRIER’s liability will remain limited to $.50 per pound per package subject to a maximum limitation of $50.00 per shipment.
+If CUSTOMER breaches this provision and CARRIER inadvertently accepts any such shipment, CARRIER’s liability will remain limited to $50 or $.50 per pound per shipment, whichever is greater.